 - Dysregulated lipid metabolism

-These factors influence cardiovascular disease, diabetes, fatty liver disease, and more.
+These factors influence cardiovascular disease, type 2 diabetes, fatty liver disease, cognitive risk, hormone patterns, weight gain, energy, and inflammation.

 Metabolic dysfunction is not just a condition—it is a trajectory.